rei/rei-cedar-docs/docs/components/checkboxes/README.md

   - Identified or described as a group using a `<legend>` tag
 - Avoid nested fieldsets
 - Single checkboxes:
-  - May be interchangeable with a toggle
+  - May be interchangeable with a toggle or [Radio Button](../radio/)
   - Write labels to be self-explanatory
 - Custom checkboxes maintain accessibility requirements.
 The checkbox icon is only visually hidden and replaced with custom style
 <br/>